New Google Tool For A Safer Online Activity

-This year, on February 5th, we celebrated Safer Internet Day, an initiative supported by the European Commission and other organizations for a safer internet for kids everywhere.
-On this occasion, Google responded by releasing the ‘Password Checkup’ Chrome extension.
+As part of Safer Internet Day, an initiative supported by the European Commission and other organizations for a safer internet for kids, Google have released a new IT security tool called ‘Password Checkup’ which is a Google Chrome extension.

 The extension’s main purpose is to check combinations of username and password users input on various logins in their daily online activity against a list of leaked credentials.
 If any of these combinations are flagged, the extension warns the user to change them, to avoid any unwanted infiltrations.
-Of course, there are other tools to help users check the status of their online safety, but the Password Checkup doesn’t require any extra actions, it just works in the background.
+Of course, there are other tools to help users check the status of their online safety such as have I been Pawned, which checks your email address against a database of compromised websites or services, but the Password Checkup doesn’t require any extra actions, it just works in the background.